-(4) Other, net includes a \$180 million gain on the sale of AirCentre during 2022, a fair value loss of \$5 million and \$35 million on our GBT investment for the three and nine months ended September 30, 2022, respectively, and a \$15 million gain on sale of equity securities during the first quarter of 2021.
-In addition, all periods presented include foreign exchange gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency.

-(5) Restructuring and other costs represents charges, and adjustments to those charges, associated with planning and implementing business restructuring activities, including costs associated with third party consultants advising on our business structure and strategy going forward which are integral to the restructuring plan and severance benefits related to employee terminations, which primarily occurred in July 2022.
-During 2021, adjustments to charges were recorded in conjunction with the changes implemented in 2020 to support the new organizational structure and to respond to the impacts of the COVID-19 pandemic on our business, facilities and cost structure.

-(6) Acquisition-related costs represent fees and expenses incurred associated with acquisition and disposition-related activities.

-(7) Litigation costs, net represent charges associated with antitrust litigation and other foreign non-income tax contingency matters.
-See Note 12.
-Contingencies, to our consolidated financial statements.

-(8) The tax impact of adjustments includes the tax effect of each separate adjustment based on the statutory tax rate for the jurisdiction(s) in which the adjustment was taxable or deductible, the impact of the adjustments on valuation allowance assessments, and the tax effect of items that relate to tax specific financial transactions, tax law changes, uncertain tax positions, and other items.
+- (3) Other, net includes a \$192 million gain on the sale of AirCentre during the three months ended March 31, 2022.
+In addition, all periods presented include foreign exchange gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency. - (4) Restructuring and other costs represents adjustments to charges recorded in previous periods associated with severance benefits related to employee terminations. - (5) Acquisition-related costs represent fees and expenses incurred associated with acquisition and disposition-related activities. - (6) Litigation costs, net represent charges associated with antitrust litigation and other foreign non-income tax contingency matters.
+See Note 13.
+Contingencies, to our consolidated financial statements. - (7) The tax impact of adjustments includes the tax effect of each separate adjustment based on the statutory tax rate for the jurisdiction(s) in which the adjustment was taxable or deductible, and the tax effect of items that relate to tax specific financial transactions, tax law changes, uncertain tax positions, and other items.